Editor’s Note: How to Use This Guide

 Gantt chart use scenarios

 A Gantt chart typically works with any project that has a plan.
-However, the following situations call for a Gantt chart:
+However, the following situations call for a Gantt chart:- When strict deadlines are present

 - If you need to generally estimate the duration each job can take, use the gantt chart if you have tasks which must be done in a specific order.